Protect email access to Exchange Online and new Exchange Online Dedicated with Intune

 Consider configuring the optional Intune service-to-service connector, which connects Intune to Exchange Online and helps you manage device information through the Intune console.
 You don't need to use the connector to use compliance policies or conditional access policies—but it's required to run reports that help evaluate the impact of conditional access.

-Don't configure the service-to-service connector if you intend to use conditional access for both Exchange Online and Exchange on-premises.
+Do not configure the Intune service-to-service connector if you intend to use conditional access for both Exchange Online and Exchange on-premises.

 When you configure conditional access policies and target them to a user, before a user can connect to their email, the device they use must be: